Mowah-Chibuike/alx-system_engineering-devops/0x00-shell_basics/README.md

 #The 8-firstdelete script deletes the betty file from the my_first_directory folder in the tmp folder
 #The 9-firstdirdeletion script deletes the my_first_directory folder from the /tmp folder
 #The 10-back script changes the working directory to the previous one
+#The 11-lists script lists all the files including the hidden files in the current directory, the parent directory and the /boot directory in long format